Indianapolis 500 traditions: Other songs

 In most years since 1991, the songs "America the Beautiful" and/or "God Bless America" have been performed.
 Florence Henderson, a native Hoosier, was a friend of the Hulman-George family that owned the Speedway at the time.
 Henderson performed one of the two songs numerous times, book-ending years when she performed the national anthem instead.
 Her performances were usually not televised.

 The performance of "America the Beautiful" was introduced for the race's 75th anniversary running in 1991, in part due to Operation Desert Storm.
 Henderson switched to the national anthem for 1993–1997, then resumed "America the Beautiful" in 1999.
 In 2003, her performance was switched to "God Bless America," which became more popular in the post-9/11 era.
 She continued through 2015, then served as grand marshal for her final race in 2016.
 Henderson died six months after the 2016 race.
 Henderson routinely sang the entire song, including the prologue, and in some years sang the chorus a second time.

-By 2009, "America the Beautiful" was re-added to the ceremonies, with a different artist each year except 2016 and 2020.
+By 2009, "America the Beautiful" was re-added to the ceremonies.
 In 1999, Lee Greenwood did a special performance of "God Bless the USA", and in 2003, Darryl Worley performed "Have You Forgotten?".
 In 2005, 3 Doors Down did a special performance of "Kryptonite" from the Pagoda, as part of the driver introductions.